PaggMan/cs100finalproject/README.md

 ## Project Description

 ### Why is it important to us?
 - We have all come across some sort of story game in our lives, so it would be interesting to understand how one works behind the scenes.
+Not only is it an interesting story game, but it is also applicable to the life of a UCR computer science student.
 ### What languages/tools/technologies do we plan to use?
 - The majority of the project will be done C++.
-We also plan to use some external dependencies like [FTXUI](https://github.com/ArthurSonzogni/FTXUI) that will allow us to build terminal interfaces easily.
+We will use the GoogleTest subdirectory for our unit testing, and CMake for ease of compiling.
 ### What will be the input/output of your project?
-- The input will be keys to navigate the menu and make choices, while the output will be story prompts displayed by the terminal.
+- The input will be numbers and strings from the user to navigate the menu and make choices, while the output will be story prompts displayed by the terminal.
+Throughout the game, you make specific choices and play minigames that affect your character's stats.
+At the end of the game, you will be given a job or internship based on how good your stats are.
 ### What are the features that the project provides?
-- The project provides a menu, character customization, ability to save/restart the game, make choices that impact the path the game takes.
+- The project provides a menu, character customization, ability to save, load, or restart the game, and user input choices or games that impact the path the game takes.

 ### Screen Navigation